 snapshot image of the drawing using the current data.
 An image

-request may contain parameters that define an image size, a value to be
+request may contain parameters that define an image size, a value to

-For example, in
+attributes.
+For example, in the process

 control demo the image request contains the show_pipes parameter.
 If this